 Best Betting Picks and Predictions Websites

 Paid picks websites are very hit or miss.
 Some tipsters (or touts) are very good at what they do and share their information with anyone willing to pay.
-These are legitimate winning bettors who sell their picks to supplement their income and minimize variance.
-You’ve got to be careful though, because there are a lot of bad touts out there.
+These are legitimate winning bettors who sell their picks at sports handicapping sites to supplement their income and minimize variance.
+You have to be careful though, because there are a lot of bad sports betting touts out there.

 It requires very little know-how to set up a website, fudge up a winning bet record and start selling advice.
 It’s a business that attracts plenty of less-than-savory types who are more than happy to push the promise of easy money.
 All you have to do is pay a one-time fee, they say, and then you’ll be making money on autopilot.